Experts Available to Speak on St. Patrick's Life, Leprechaun Lore, Celtic Music and

 real St. Patrick difficult.
 He can separate the biographical fact from embellished

-Brian McFadden, assistant professor of English in the College of Arts and Sciences,
+Brian McFadden, associate professor of English in the College of Arts and Sciences,

 can speak about leprechauns.
 He can relate numerous legends of the mischievous creatures,